neumino/neumino.github.io/movies.md

-### 12 Hour Shift
+### Batman: Death in the Family
-*Released on 2020-10-02, vote average 6.3*
+*Released on 2020-10-13, vote average 6.4*

-It&#39;s 1998 and over the course of one 12-hour shift at an Arkansas hospital, a junkie nurse, her scheming cousin and a group of black market organ-trading criminals start a heist that could lead to their collective demise.
+Tragedy strikes the Batman&#39;s life again when Robin Jason Todd tracks down his birth mother only to run afoul of the Joker.
+An adaptation of the 1988 comic book storyline of the same name.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/vs_DkzeY0CI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/TGjF_Gal67w?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>